chathuranga857/Portfolio/README.md

 I'm excited to share my projects and showcase my skills through this GitHub portfolio.
 Feel free to explore my repositories and don't hesitate to reach out if you have any questions, ideas, or collaboration opportunities.
 Let's connect and embark on this exciting journey together!

 ## Technical Skills
-C++, Python, SQL, OOP, UML, HTML, JavaScript, CSS, Software Product and Process management, PLC, Robotics, CAD
+C++, Python, SQL, OOP, UML, HTML, JavaScript, CSS, Git, Software Product and Process management, PLC, Robotics, CAD
 ## Education
  - M.Sc., Factory Automation and Robotics | Tampere University (Aug.
 2022 - Jul.
 2024)
  - MBA                                               | University of Suffolk (Jul.2020 - Oct.
 2022)